-So this is what I learned about concert photography so far:
+This is what I learned about concert photography so far.

-1. Do not flash: I know it’s very tempting to flash, but it’s the same as for night pictures, it won’t be much help.
+I know it’s very tempting to flash, but it’s the same as for night pictures, it won’t be much help.
 The flash will bounce off the closest thing (usually someone in front of you) and the background will be pitch black.
 Not to mention firing the flash repetitively can be seriously annoying for people who just want to enjoy the show.
 Because you are dealing with low-light conditions, the best way of to use a slow shutter speed.
 But chances are you won’t have a tripod with you, and the slower the shutter the more camera shake you will have.
 It’s all about balancing the two.
-Either way, dark shots can also be interesting, such this one of Greenday singer and of Metallica.
+Either way, dark shots can also be interesting.

-2. Bump the ISO: the highest the ISO the more sensitive the sensor is to light.
-However, the highest the ISO the more “grainy” the picture will be—this is called “noise”.
-I can usually get away with a little bit of noise, sometimes it actually adds to the picture, like in this shot I took at a Metallica concert.
+The higher the ISO the more sensitive the sensor is to the light.
+However, the higher the ISO, the more “grainy” the picture will be—this is called “noise.”
+I can usually get away with a little bit of noise, sometimes it actually adds to the picture.
 You can bump your ISO to 800 and even 1600 to capture as much light as possible.

-3. Aim for steady shot but embrace motion blur: even with a fast shutter, there will likely be some motion blur.
+Even with a fast shutter, there will likely be some motion blur.
 You can hardly ask for the band to pause or for the players to stop playing!
-So embrace motion blur.
-This shot is not very sharp but hey, he was jumping around like crazy!
-Same goes with Billie Joe Armstrong from Greenday, he didn’t pause for a second.
+Embrace it and make it meaningful.

-4. Anticipate and participate: to take good shots, you have to be in the mood and enjoy yourself.
+To take good shots, you have to be in the mood and enjoy yourself.
 If you know what’s going to happen, you can anticipate and capture the moment.
 For instance, when Billie Joe Armstrong grabbed a toy gun, I was looking forward to seeing what he had in mind and took this funny picture.
-Anticipate this end of a song and capture its last few seconds, when the singer encourages the audience to sing along.
-Shoot the leader singer under a spotlight.
+Anticipate the end of a song and capture its last few seconds, when the singer encourages the audience to sing along.
+Shoot the leader singer under the spotlight.
 On a side note, I always pay attention to the lighting during shows because I want to take advantage of white/yellow light (usually the brightest and the best for pictures).